sm3131/team-profile-generator/README.md

 ## Description

 The team profile generator application was designed for users to create a webpage containing their work team roster by simply filling out user prompts.
 This application is run in the node.js environment, and it contains prompts asking for information about each team member.
 The team profile generator allows the user to create individual team member profiles for various team roles.
 As a user you can create profiles for the manager, engineers, and interns.
-If you are in need of any easy to use application that does all of the hard work of generating a team profile webpage, then the team profile generator is the application for you.
+If you are in need of an easy to use application that does all of the hard work of generating a team profile webpage, then the team profile generator is the application for you.

 ## Table of Contents
   * [Built With](#built-with)